 The master’s program is hosted by the Committee on Computational and Applied Mathematics (CCAM), with renowned faculty from the departments of statistics, mathematics, computer science, and many other departments in the Physical Sciences Division.
 Beyond their expertise in CAM, many faculty members are actively engaged in interdisciplinary research areas such as geophysical and medical imaging, genetics, mathematical finance and econometrics, machine learning, scientific computation, and more.

-The application deadline for Fall 2021 admission is January 15, 2022.
+The application deadline for Fall 2022 admission is January 15, 2022.
 The online application will become available in early Fall 2021.
 Depending on available space, the CAM Master’s program may continue to accept applications after January 15.
 To ensure full consideration, applicants should apply by the deadline.
 Applicants who wish to be considered after the deadline are advised to contact the program with questions about whether the admissions cycle is complete for the year.